adi-dee/scroll-tell/README.md

 You will need to make some simple javascript edits in addition to customising the HTML content, media assets and CSS.
 I recommend you use the Example 2 or 3, which have better functionality to handle resizing of the window - handleResize()

-Depending on the level of changes you want to make to the functionality, you can edit the Javascript in the file:
+Depending on the level of changes you want to make to the functionality, you can edit the Javascript in the file to swop in your own images, add functionality which triggers whenever the user enters a step.
+It's entirely optional to change more complex aspects of the Scrollama setup, how the browser handles a resize event or any more complex animations and fades.

 ### Add your own images and captions